MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-certificate-revocation.md

 ## More fine-grained control

-Now you can have more fine-grained control over the certificate revocation check with a third option.
+You can have more fine-grained control over the certificate revocation check with a third option.

 - **Basic**  The basic check accepts certificates whose revocation status is unknown, for example because the certificate doesn't specify it.
 This check is important for organizations that use corporate proxy servers.
 It's the same as selecting the checkbox in Power BI Desktop.
 - **Disabled** The same as disabling the checkbox in Power BI Desktop.